Robins

 PSHE

-This year Mrs Jennison will be teaching PSHE on Tuesday mornings and this term the unit will be Healthy Me
+This year Mrs Jennison will be teaching PSHE on Tuesday mornings and this term the unit will be about Families.

 Music